isc-projects/stork/CONTRIBUTING.md

 change.
 This is also very important for any new code.
 If you write a new function, method, or class, you definitely must write unit-tests for it.
 There are two kinds of unit-tests in Stork: backend tests (written in Golang) and UI unit-tests (written in Typescript).
-Depending on the scope of your changes, you will have to write the backend unit-tests, UI unit-tests or both.
+Depending on the scope of your changes, you will have to write the backend unit-tests, UI unit-tests, or both.

 To ensure that everything is tested, ISC uses a development method called [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
 In TDD, a feature is developed